lorin1999/pet/introduction/README.md

 * Use of existing automatic tools
 * Creation of custom automatic tools

-So as part of the course I will create the tools that will create parts of the material and make sure that the materials are in good shape ... a bit like this:
+So as part of the course I will create the [tools](#tools) that will create parts of the material and make sure that the materials are in good shape ([automation](#automation)]) ... these tools and their development can then be used as part of the course to teach certain concepts ([self referentiality](#introspection-and-self-referentiality)).
+So this actually fits all three aspects that were just discussed this actually fit a bit like this:

 [![M.C.
 Escher, Drawing Hands, 1948](http://c7.staticflickr.com/4/3016/2879644822_34d42d0413_b.jpg)](https://www.flickr.com/photos/jameswy_wang/2879644822/in/photostream/)